zhcmeng/smolagents/docs/source/reference/agents.md

 ## Agents

-Our agents inherit from [`ReactAgent`], which means they can act in multiple steps, each step consisting of one thought, then one tool call and execution.
+Our agents inherit from [`MultiStepAgent`], which means they can act in multiple steps, each step consisting of one thought, then one tool call and execution.
 Read more in [this conceptual guide](../conceptual_guides/react).

 We provide two types of agents, based on the main [`Agent`] class.
   - [`JsonAgent`] writes its tool calls in JSON.